ajorgensen89/saga-comic/README.md

 [Back to Top](#new-saga-comic-launch-in-2022)

 ### Unfixed Problems.
-Lots of media enteries made for position of the table in the Volume 1-9 section as I struggled to make it adjust 'naturally' to fit the page.
-To center the page when viewed I used different pixel widths {different screen widths) in these media enteries.

 Central positioning for text within _Fieldset_ looks slightly off when viewed on a webpage even when 'text-align: center;' is set to this section.

 [Back to Top](#new-saga-comic-launch-in-2022)